Past Travel Programs

 In October 2009, Patrons set sail aboard the Sea Cloud II from Venice for an enchanting voyage across the Adriatic Sea.
 On this luxurious and majestic ship, they traveled along the picturesque coasts of Italy and Croatia to visit sites that were at the heart of the Greco-Roman, Byzantine and Renaissance worlds.

 They explored the stunning landscapes and historic towns in excellent company.
 Olivier Bernier, the acclaimed art historian and author, was on board as a fellow traveler.

 In June 2009 we departed for a very special summer voyage aboard the M.S.
 Volga Dream.
 As we navigated the gentle Russian waterways, the countryside revealed a fascinating land of peaceful villages and domed monasteries.
 Moscow and St. Petersburg delighted us with their splendid palaces, extraordinary museum collections and architectural treasures.

 Our trip began in Moscow, where highlights included the golden cupolas of the Kremlin cathedrals and the tsarist treasures on a visit to the Armory Museum.
 We then embarked the M.S.
 Volga Dream and cruised to medieval Uglich, the Golden Ring city of Yaroslavl, the village of Goritsy, the small island of Kizhy and the town of Mandrogi.
 Our voyage concludee with three days in St. Petersburg, with its fabulous Hermitage Museum and St. Isaacs Cathedral.

-We were delighted to have Simon Marks, Special Correspondent for The NewsHour with Jim Lehrer, accompany the group, offering unique insights into Russia’s history and political culture.
+We were delighted to have Simon Marks, Special Correspondent for The NewsHour, accompany the group, offering unique insights into Russia’s history and political culture.